Steven-Adriaensen/hyflext/domains/README.md

 **To use the domains**:

-1. add one of the jar files to the classpath of your project, alongside with the original chesc.jar (containing HyFlex itself), which can be found at [http://www.asap.cs.nott.ac.uk/external/chesc2011/](http://www.asap.cs.nott.ac.uk/external/chesc2011/)
+1. Add one of the jar files to the classpath of your project, alongside with the original chesc.jar (containing HyFlex itself), which can be found at [http://www.asap.cs.nott.ac.uk/external/chesc2011/](http://www.asap.cs.nott.ac.uk/external/chesc2011/)
 2. In your code, create an instance of the desired ProblemDomain class: